 The main square of Krakow at Rynek Glowny is the place to be at night with all the major monuments lighting up the square including St. Mary’s basilica below.
 Stunning scenery, don’t you think?
 The evenings on the square take on a very festive and exciting vibe.
 All the cafes are sprawled out in the square and filled with diners, while strings of horse carriages wait patiently nearby.
 The drivers tease any tourists close by to take a romantic tour around some of the cool places and quiet streets that make a horse ride a special experience in Krakow.

-Time to check out the stained glass in the many churches of Krakow
+Time to check out the stained glass in the many churches of Krakow lit up at night

 Late night souvenir shopping?